 As the sun’s rays dwindle slowly and the shadows of late afternoon creep deeper into the light, an almost palpable dread seems to be drifting about.
-For so many of us the passage of Labor Day into the past means the end of summer.
-Those warm, almost perfect days when everything and anything seems possible, will slowly fade into shorter, darker and colder days, when everything and anything seems improbable.
+For so many of us, the passage of Labor Day means the end of summer.
+Those warm, almost perfect days when everything and anything seems possible, will slowly fade into shorter, darker, and colder days, when everything and anything seems improbable.

 Our dreams and aspirations may soon be buried beneath mounds of cold and unforgiving snow.
-Our enthusiasm and capacity for joy; shivering fireside, wrapped in heavy cloaks.
-We need not succumb though and cower in the imposing shadow of winter.
-It doesn’t need to end that way; the future should look bright and beautiful even if it looks dark and bleak.
+Our enthusiasm and capacity for joy, shivering fireside, wrapped in heavy cloaks.
+We need not succumb, though, and cower in the imposing shadow of winter.
+It doesn’t need to end that way; the future should look bright and beautiful even if it now looks dark and bleak.

 One way to stave off this infectious apprehension is to deny its power over us.
 We must come face to face with its cold, icy stare, bearing the load of our failed, summer dreams and goals, then march straight into it holding our heads up high.
-Thus, toppling this imposing monolith stretching skywards in the midst of our path and clearing the way for the caressing warmth of the sun’s rays to penetrate the harsh cold of winter.
+Thus, we topple this imposing monolith stretching skywards in the midst of our path and clear the way for the caressing warmth of the sun’s rays to penetrate the harsh cold of winter.

 Thus, for the next week the Chair Market will be having a super sale, where outdoor and patio furniture are featured often at wholesale and clearance prices.
-While the window may be closing on this summer, it has just been opened a crack on next year.
-Take advantage of this amazing opportunity and ensure that this coming summer is one that will live on forever.
+While the window may be closing on this summer, it has just been opened a crack on next year’s.
+Take advantage of this amazing opportunity, and ensure that this coming summer is one that will live on forever.